Trains move on rails.

 Electricity was first used to power trains in 1879.
 Power for the electric engine came from overhead cables, or from electricity running through a rail on the track.
 The first electric passenger train was presented by Werner von Siemens at Berlin in 1879.

 High Speed Trains

 Japan's Shinkansen high-speed trains are often called 'bullet trains', and were the first high speed trains.
-Services started in 1964 with the trains travelling at speeds of 210 kilometres per hour.They now travel at up to 300 kp/h.
+Services started in 1964 with the trains travelling at speeds of 210 kilometres per hour.They now travel at up to 300 km/h.

 TGV (train grande vitesse)

 A French high-speed electric train, the TGV (which stands for train grande vitesse, French for 'high-speed train') was developed in the 1970s.
 It has an electric locomotive at either end and can travel at an average speed of 320 kilometres per hour.
 On 3 April 2007 it set the record for the fastest wheeled train, reaching a speed of 574.8 km/h.
 It also holds the world's highest average speed for a regular passenger service.

 The Maglev train works by magnetic levitation, and has no wheels.
 It rides on a cushion of air and is pulled along above the metal rails by magnets fitted to both the train and the track.
 Maglev trains are the fastest passenger-carrying vehicles and have travelled at 400 kilometres per hour.

 The first commercial high-speed maglev train line is the Shanghai Transrapid Line in China, which began running in 2004.
 The 30 km journey is completed in 7 minutes and 20 seconds.

 Watch a video about Japanese research using maglev to see how the technology works.